What is the Neighbourhood Watch Program?

 The Neighbourhood Watch program is one of a range of crime prevention and community safety strategies currently in use within NSW.
 Since 1984, when the program was first introduced, the NSW Police Force has supported the NHW program in those communities that have demonstrated their ongoing support for it.
 The program itself is not funded at a community level by the NSW Police Force, or any other government organisation.
 Instead, Neighbourhood Watch is resourced through fund-raising, sponsorships and grants and has at its core, dedicated volunteers in each local community.

 Neighbourhood Watch is a community based, crime prevention organisation that aims to reduce localised crime and fear of crime by promoting and coordinating multifaceted approaches to prevention and problem solving.
-It is part of the broader Neighbourhood Watch Australasia organisation, of which, the NSW Police Force is a participating Board member.

 Objectives of the Program

 - The key operating principles for the NSW Police Force with NHW groups in NSW are: